binigashaw/Fetan-Responder/README.md

 <div align='center'>

-<h1>Resgrid Responder Application</h1>
+<h1>Fetan Responder Application</h1>
-<p>Resgrid Responder App which is small mobile application or PWA to give personnel in a department the options to interact with it.
+<p>Fetan Responder App which is small mobile application or PWA to give personnel in a department the options to interact with it.
 Set staffing, status, respond to calls, send messages, signup for shifts, read docs and more</p>